 Students should wear their approved scrubs/shoes/lab coats for all community clinical experiences and all school related activities such as chart review.
-Attire for professional meetings (i.e. DVP lectureships) requires professional business attire.

 XIV.
 STUDENT NURSES' ASSOCIATIONS

 UTHSC Student Nurses' Association (UTHSC SNA) is a voluntary organization of UTHSC nursing students.
 The organization elects officers, establishes dues, holds meetings, and carries out a variety of activities, such as sweatshirt sale fund-raisers, sponsoring junior/senior siblings, keeping a school scrapbook, and performing community service activities.
 When a student joins the UTHSC SNA, he/she will have the option to pay dues to the Tennessee Association of Student Nurses.